The Ultimate 24-Hour Cleanse To Get Christmas Out Of Your System

 5. Do not go full speed at the gym

 … Because you will crash.
 “You’re probably going to have a mini freakout about all the food you ate — and all the workouts you didn’t do — in the past few days and want to sprint back on track, but remember you don’t need to be aggressive to your body,” says Crunch Personal Trainer Sandy Liang.
 “If you restrict and excessively cut your food intake, you’ll mess with your metabolism and potentially end up spiraling into a binge and restrict pattern,” she says.
 “And if you overload and do a crazy amount of workouts, then you could fatigue, strain a muscle, or hurt a joint.
 Then no training will happen.”
-So instead, get back into your regular routine of eating and exercising regularly and any weight gain will come right off.
+So instead, get back into your regular routine of eating and exercising regularly and any weight gain (if any!) will come right off.

 6. Make turmeric your best friend